lewagon/dotfiles/03-AR-Database/03-ActiveRecord-Basics/Optional-02-Mapping-Dirty-Database/README.md

 ## Specs

-- Open the `db/dirty_jukebox.db` database with the `sqlite3` binary and creates all the necessary models in `app/models` by browsing the `.schema`.
+- Open the `db/dirty_jukebox.db` database with the `sqlite3` binary and create all the necessary models in `app/models` by browsing the `.schema`.
 This time, you'll need extra effort to correctly map the models to the right tables.

-- For some `has_many` / `belongs_to` relation, the foreign key in the database
-does not follow the convention.
+- For some `has_many` / `belongs_to` relations, the foreign key in the database does not follow the convention.
 You'll have to manually override it.

 ## Tips